Shiv0989/Adml-proj1/docs/index.rst

 ..
-Adml Proj1 documentation master file, created by sphinx-quickstart.
+AdvMl_Project documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Adml Proj1 documentation!
+AdvMl_Project documentation!
 ==============================================

 Contents: